Five courtside thoughts: Aliyah Boston's rebounding, Emily Engstler's energy and more

 Boarding Boston

-The Gamecocks established their All-America Aliyah Boston in the post to take control in the second half, but she made her presence felt primarily with rebounding early in a game much closer than expected on the glass.
-South Carolina led the nation with a plus-17.9 rebounding margin this season, but it won the battle of the boards only 36-33.
-It's a good thing Boston accounted for 18 rebounds, to go with her team-high 23 points.
+South Carolina established its All-America Aliyah Boston in the post to take control in the second half, but she made her presence felt primarily with rebounding early in a game much closer than expected on the glass.
+The Gamecocks led the nation with a plus-17.9 rebounding margin this season, but they won the battle of the boards only 36-33.
+It's a good thing Boston accounted for 18 rebounds to go with her team-high 23 points.
 No other South Carolina player had more than three rebounds.
-Boston's offensive rebound and putback plus the foul early in the third quarter was a statement play, one that also gave Louisville's Emily Engstler her third foul.
+Boston's offensive rebound and putback plus drawing a foul early in the third quarter was a statement play, one that also gave Louisville's Emily Engstler her third foul.
 It was the fourth time this season Boston grabbed 18 or more rebounds in a game, and the second time in the NCAA tournament.
 The 6-5 junior and national player of the year owned North Carolina inside with 28 points and 22 rebounds in the Sweet 16.

 Limiting Van Lith